M1XAJIbI4/flutter-plugins/internal/README.md

 ## Features

-* AppBarActionRefresh - Button for AppBar for refresh
+* AppBarAction - Action button for AppBar
 * ListItemData - Data block with `stream`, `future`, `value`
 * ListItem - Widget block for `ListItemData`
 * ListItemInfo - Info about plugin for example